vherolf/labelmaker/README.md

 # labelmaker

-(only working proof of concept so far)
+(its only a working proof of concept so far)

 ## About

-Its a simple Flask webapp to generate/print labels and tapes with the DYMO LabelWriter® Duo 450.
+Its a simple Flask/Python3 webapp to generate/print labels and tapes with the DYMO LabelWriter® Duo 450.
 The DYMO Labelwriter® Duo 450 works well under Linux/MacOSX with CUPS.

-Idea is to make a webapp that generate dynamic pdfs (in lengths) with fixed height for Tapes. and send send it to printer with ldr command
+Idea is to make a webapp that generate dynamic pdfs (in lengths) with fixed height for Tapes. and send it to printer with the lpr command

 e.g.

   lpr -o PageSize=9_mm__1___Label__Auto -o PrintQuality=Text text_to_print.pdf -P LabelWriter-450-DUO-Tape

-This code should work under Linux and MacOSX with python 3.4+
+This code should work under Linux/MacOSX with python 3.4+

 DISCLAIMER:

 I dont have any knowledge of other label printers.

-With small adaptions and depending on your labelmaker oder tape printer it should work with most DYMO printers.
-(I have only one so its not tested)
+With small adaptions and depending on your label/tape printer - it should work with most DYMO printers.
+(I have only one, so its not tested with others)

 You are on your own with other printers, but ideas are welcome.